openfheorg/openfhe-development/docs/assets/sphinx_rsts/contributing/style_guide.rst

 We also follow these design principles:

-* cout should never be used for exception handling and should never be used in committed code in the core PALISADE library.
+* cout should never be used for exception handling and should never be used in committed code in the core OpenFHE library.

-* ``std::logic_error`` is the standard exception for all exceptions not caught by the PALISADE exception handling subsystem (which has not yet been universally implemented in the library at this time).
+* ``std::logic_error`` is the standard exception for all exceptions not caught by the OpenFHE exception handling subsystem (which has not yet been universally implemented in the library at this time).